insin/react-router-active-component/CONTRIBUTING.md

 This project uses [nwb](https://github.com/insin/nwb) for building and running tests, with common development commands configured as npm run scripts.
+If you have nwb installed globally, you can use it directly insted of the npm run scripts below.

 ## Developing